Black Diamond Distance Wind Shell Review

 |Stowable Pocket?||Yes: chest pocket||Yes: chest pocket||Yes: collar pocket||Yes: chest pocket||No; included stuff sack|

 |Hood Fits Over Helmet?||Yes||Yes||No||Yes||No|

 Our Analysis and Test Results

-But you can be certain that this one layer is going to both breathe during your high-output adventure and do its job — block the wind.
-On a few morning ski-tours, we found that the fabric dumps heat well on the uphill.
+But you can be certain that this one layer is going to both breath during your high-output adventure and do its job — block the wind.
+On a few morning ski tours, we found that the fabric dumps heat well on the uphill.
 At the top of the climb, the jacket holds onto just the right amount of warmth to keep you cozy and protected from the elements while transitioning.
 In warmer weather, the jacket is so light it's hardly noticeable on your body while trail running.
 In any activity where you want to push your physical limits, know that the Distance will comfortably keep pace.

 Breathability and Venting